I-GUIDE/data-catalog-archive/schema/core.md

 ### Creative Work Status

 [Schema:creativeWorkStatus](https://schema.org/creativeWorkStatus) is a property of `CreativeWork` used to capture the stage of a work's lifecycle.
-Example terms include Incomplete, Draft, Published, Obsolete.
-Some organizations define a set of terms for the stages of their publication lifecycle.
+Example terms include Incomplete, Draft, Published, Obsolete, etc. Some organizations define a set of terms for the stages of their publication lifecycle.
 This can be expressed as text or using the [Schema:DefinedTerm](https://schema.org/DefinedTerm) class.